testfairy/testfairy-flutter/README.md

 In your project root, run `flutter clean; cd ios; pod repo update; pod install; pod update TestFairy; cd ..` and test again.

-5. **My widget's are not hidden in screenshots.**

-This is currently not supported in iOS and will be fixed in the next release.

 ## Docs
 [Go to docs...](https://pub.dartlang.org/documentation/testfairy/latest/)